-The “Modbus Controllers” module is designed for receiving commands from controllers that work through a Modbus protocol, to trigger necessary reactions in Xeoma.
+The “Modbus Controllers” module is designed for receiving commands from controllers that work through a Modbus TCP protocol, to trigger necessary reactions in Xeoma.
 This is a very popular type of controllers that are used in automation systems, smart homes, traffic lights equipment, etc. Such controllers have input ports (or inputs) that will send triggers to Xeoma (six ports from 0 to 5).
 Select to which input ports Xeoma should react by checking its checkbox.
 See the controller’s documentation to learn what input port is assigned to which trigger.

 Upon getting a trigger from a certain input port, you can select to which module the video stream should be pushed to, if multiple modules are connected in the chain after this module.
 So that you can have your system have different reactions to different input port triggers.